-- a. to prepare the student to practice professionally in the field of Human Movement Sciences; - b. to teach the student specialized knowledge, skills and understanding in the field of Human Movement Sciences and dependent on their specialization mainly focusing on sport or health; and - c. to teach the student communicating at an academic level in the English language; - d.
-To prepare the student for academic work in the field of Human Movement Sciences and dependent on their specialization mainly focusing on sport or health. - e.
-To promote the academic education of the student, in particular with reference to: - (1) independent, academic thought processes and performance: - (2) applying specialist academic knowledge in a wider and/or philosophical and societal context. - f.
-The degree programme focuses attention on the student's personal development, promotes his or her awareness of social responsibility and develops student's skills of expression in the English language.
+- a. to prepare the student to practice professionally in the field of Human Movement Sciences; - b. to teach the student specialized knowledge, skills and understanding in the field of Human Movement Sciences and dependent on their specialization mainly focusing on sport or health: and - c. to teach the student communicating at an academic level in the English language; - d. to prepare the student for academic work in the field of Human Movement Sciences and dependent on their specialization mainly focusing on sport or health; - e. to promote the academic education of the student, in particular with reference to: - (1) independent, academic thought processes and performance; - (2) applying specialist academic knowledge in a wider and/or philosophical and societal context: - f. to stimulate the attention on the student's personal development, promote his or her awareness of social responsibility.